riban-bw/ENC28J60/README.md

 * Call RxGetData to receive chunks of data.
 This may be called several times, allowing abstraction or semented programming, e.g. get Ethernet header, get IP header, get IP payload, etc. Two forms of the function call are availble, providing consecutive data access and random data access, i.e. the calling application may request consecutive data chunks or specify the start position for the data it requires.
 * Call RxEnd() to complete the recieve transaction, freeing the space used by this received packet back to the circular receive buffer.

 Note: Transactional access to the recieve buffers should be peformed as rapidly and regularly as possible to reduce the risk of packet loss.
 If there is insufficient space in the circular recieve buffer, packets will be dropped (ignored and permanently lost).
 The application may check for dropped packets by calling RxGetStatus().
+If full duplex is enabled (default) then a connected network switch may buffer packets which may reduce packet loss.
+The ENC29J60 will buffer several packets but sustained network traffic above the rate it is being processed will result in packet loss.